 The average symptom scores for the Yoga-Intervention period were significantly lower than the average scores for the non-yoga period.
 Showing that reported symptoms were lower during the time the participants were engaging in the yoga practice.

 Additionally, average scores for anxiety, depression, and cortisol were lower in the Yoga-Intervention period than the no-yoga period; however, the differences were not large enough to determine whether it was due explicitly to the yoga.
-There were no negative events reported during our study, which points to the safety of this calm and gentle style yoga for
+There were no negative events reported during our study, which points to the safety of this calm and gentle style yoga for this population.

 Our results showed trends towards improvements in overall concussion symptoms, depression, anxiety, and stress (through cortisol samples) and although this is a pilot study, it speaks to the safety, affordability, and accessibility of yoga as a treatment option for concussion symptoms.
 Yoga can be practised in one of the many yoga studios popping up, or even just in our own living rooms following a YouTube video.